m-nabati/JGPR/README.md

 ```
 The following figure shows the result of using JGPR and conventional GPR in the toy multi-target regression problem.
 To get this figure please run the ```example.R``` file.
 ![result](https://github.com/m-nabati/JGPR/blob/main/Toy.svg)
-Please note that JGPR act the same as conventional GPR (CGPR) for one-dimensional target.
+Please note that JGPR acts the same as conventional GPR (CGPR) for a one-dimensional target.

 # Kernel function
 The JGPR can be run with a user-defined kernel function.
 We can use ```v1, v2, ..., vm``` coefficients inside the ```quote``` function for defining a kernel.
 These coefficients are optimized in the training phase.
 Also, ```d``` and ```ip``` indicate the euclidean distance and inner product, respectively.
-In the following we have provided some examples of kernels with their code for defining the kernels.
+We have provided some examples of kernels with their respected code.

 | kernel  | code |
 | ------------- | ------------- |